sciZer0/7/v/README.md

 # Elements of New Ideology

-With blockchain technology, it will technically be impossible for creators to keep their exclusive ownership over created digitizable things that become known.
+With blockchain technology, it will technically be impossible for creators to keep their exclusive ownership over created digitizable things becoming known.

 Change or die.

-We should form Creator Thanksgiving Culture to give thanks in tokens (donations) to creators of digitizable things, incl. to creators of ideas and code.
-Also, incl. through buying NFTs of the creators.<br>
+We should form Creator Thanksgiving Culture to give thanks in tokens (donations) to creators of digitizable things.
+Also, through buying NFTs of the creators.<br>

+Including, we should make lists of creators eligible for donations.

 Specifically, each code or idea that becomes known must be free.<br>